Aaron98990/ways-of-the-game/offside.md

 ## Offside then Not

 When a player recieves a ball, they may not be in an offside position anymore.
 This does not negate the fact that they were offside when the ball was touched by a team-mate.
+As a matter of fact if they are in an offside position and touch the ball on their team's side of the field, the restart will be on the player's own half.
 Players will be grumpy about this but it is the correct call.

+> If an offside offence occurs, the referee awards an indirect free kick where the offence occurred, including if it is in the player’s own half of the field of play.

 ## Deflection vs Non-deflection